colegleason/r-topics/README.md

 the title and comments.
 The importance of a topic will be determined by the quantity of upvotes and downvotes, comments, and posts corresponding to the specific topic.

+#How to use:#

+Start a server using:
+    python -m SimpleHTTPServer 8888

+then open your browser and head to [http://localhost:8888/index.html](http://localhost:8888/index.html)